The Greatest Showman: Plot

 In the 19th century, young P. T. Barnum and his tailor father Philo work for the Hallett family.
 Barnum falls for their daughter, Charity.
-When Charity attends finishing school, Barnum and she write to each other until they reunite as adults ("A Million Dreams").
-They eventually marry and raise two daughters, Caroline and Helen, in New York City.
+Barnum and Charity write to each other while Charity is away at finishing school.
+They reunite as adults ("A Million Dreams") and eventually get married and raise two daughters, Caroline and Helen, in New York City.
 They live a humble life, and though Charity is happy, Barnum craves more ("A Million Dreams (Reprise)").

 Barnum loses his shipping-clerk job when the company goes bankrupt due to a typhoon that sank all the firm's cargo vessels.
 He later secures a bank loan, deceptively using his former employer's lost ships as "collateral".
-He opens Barnum's American Museum in downtown Manhattan which features various wax figures.
+He opens Barnum's American Museum, which features various wax figures, in downtown Manhattan.

 Ticket sales are slow, so Caroline and Helen suggest showcasing something "alive".
 Barnum adds "freak" performers, such as bearded lady Lettie Lutz and dwarf man Charles Stratton ("Come Alive").
 This garners higher attendance, but also protests and poor reviews from well-known critic James Gordon Bennett Sr..
 Barnum renames his venture "Barnum's Circus" and recruits playwright Phillip Carlyle to help generate publicity ("The Other Side").
 Phillip is mesmerized by the African-American trapeze artist Anne Wheeler, but he hides his feelings.
 Phillip arranges for Barnum and his troupe to meet Queen Victoria.

 Barnum persuades famed Swedish singer Jenny Lind to tour America with him as her manager.
 Lind's American debut is a success ("Never Enough").
 During her song, Phillip's parents see Anne and him holding hands and he quickly lets go.
 As Barnum gains favor with aristocratic patrons, he distances himself from his troupe, advising them to work without him.
 Dejected, they decide to stand against their harassers ("This Is Me").
 When Phillip and Anne attend the theater together, they run into Phillip's parents.
 They chastise him for "parading around with the help."
 Phillip tries to convince Anne that they can be together, but she disagrees saying they will never be accepted socially ("Rewrite the Stars").